PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

 -   As with MATLAB's throw() function, use Python's raise() function to issue an exception.
 Any associated arguments are available to the exception instance.

+-   While Python provides a long list of built-in exceptions you can catch, there will be times when you won't be able to anticipate a specific error type.
+Perhaps you are interacting with the operating system, or a database, and the possible exceptions are too broad in type to catch with a narrowly-focused built-in exception.
+For these instances you can use an exception base class.
+E.g.,
+    ```python
+    try:
+      x = some_function()
+    except BaseException as e:
+      raise(e)
+    ```

 -   If you desire a stack trace and/or logging into a log file, use Python's logging module.
 E.g.,